meisdad321-cloud/pointblank-fabric-1.21.1-FixForMobile/README.md

-# PointBlankJelly Fabric 1.21.1 - Fix For Mobile
+# PointBlank Fabric 1.21.1 - Fix For Mobile

 Mobile compatibility fix for Point Blank 2.2.0 on Minecraft 1.21.1 Fabric.